clowdr-app/clowdr/frontend/README.md

 ## Setting up

+1. Create a Netlify account.
-1. Copy and configure the `frontend/.env.example` to a new `frontend/.env` file
+1. In Netlify, create a new site from Git.

+- If you're not part of the core Clowdr team, create and use a fork of the `clowdr-app/clowdr` repository.

-1. Create a Netlify account, then follow the root ReadMe instructions for configuring Auth0.
+1. Follow the root ReadMe instructions for configuring Auth0.
 Then come back here.
+1. Copy the `frontend/.env.example` to a new `frontend/.env` file.
 1. Configure your `.env` file according to the [Frontend Configuration](#frontend-configuration) section below.
 1. Build and test the system locally
 1. Follow the _[Deployment to Netlify](#deployment-to-netlify)_ instructions